awesome-panel/awesome-panel/README.md

 You can find the sample apps in the `examples/awesome-panel/awesome-panel` folder.

-### Install geopandas on windows
+### 😅 Install geopandas on windows

-On Windows you unfortunately have to install the geopandas requirements manually as described in [using-geopandas-windows](https://geoffboeing.com/2014/09/using-geopandas-windows/).
+On Windows you unfortunately have to install the [geopandas](https://geopandas.org/en/stable/) package your self as described in [using-geopandas-windows](https://geoffboeing.com/2014/09/using-geopandas-windows/).
 This is only required to be able to explore a small subset of the applications.

 ## 📒 Explore the examples online